Our Partners

 Salts, Teas, Hot Sauces

-Women-owned Sakari Farms is located in Tumalo, just West of Bend, Oregon.
+Sakari Farms, a women-owned business, is located in Tumalo, just West of Bend, Oregon.
 Sakari Farms grows Native American First Foods implementing organic and biodynamic growing practices.

 Séka Hills